hfoffani/hypolambda/README.md

 ### How do I get set up?

+The easiest way is to add HypoLambda to your .NET project using Nuget.

+If you want to try a console build HypoLambda:

 * You will need either Visual Studio o Xamarin Studio.
 * Check out the repository.
 * Open the solution with Visual Studio.